jkr88/academicJacopo/content/authors/admin/_index.md

 title: Jacopo Airapetyan
 email: ""
 ---

-Jacopo is a biochemist with a passion for science communication.
-He has a M.S. in Biochem/Biophysics from the University of California Riverside, where he studied mRNA circularization in eukaryotic translation initiation.
-Jacopo’s research involved methods spanning from molecular biology, biochemistry, and biophysics.
+Jacopo is a dedicated, goal-oriented biochemist experienced in a wide variety of molecular biology and biochemical laboratory research techniques.
+Principal strengths include conducting collaborative and independent\
+research using molecular biology, biophysics, and biochemistry techniques with\
+significant experience in gene cloning, translation regulation, recombinant protein expression,\
+purification, and characterization through mutational analysis, functional assays and smFRET studies.
+Exceptional problem solving, communication, and multi-tasking skills.